nicklansley/OllamaImageGenerator/README.md

 - **`index.html`**: User interface for image generation.

 ## Maintenance Notes
 - server.py filters the model list to only include models capable of image generation.
 You will need to add any new models to the IMAGE_GEN_MODEL_LIST in server.py as well as use 'ollama pull model_name' to pull the model from the Ollama registry.
+Only successfully pulled models will be included in the model list on the web interface.

 ## Author
 - Nick Lansley